Top 10 things you probably didn't know about Kruger National Park

 1. It's huge

-Kruger is one of the biggest nature conservation areas in the world.
-The Park covers almost 20,000 km² (or some 7,600 miles²).
+Greater Kruger is one of the biggest nature conservation areas in the world.
+The Kruger National Park itself covers almost 20,000 km² (or some 7,600 miles²).
+About the size of Israel.
 It spans two provinces: Mpumalanga and Limpopo, and borders two countries: Zimbabwe and Mozambique.
+If you include the private game reserves adjacent to Kruger, it's almost the size of Belgium.

 There's something quite humbling about standing at one of the lookouts (the one at Olifants Rest Camp is a personal favourite) when you realise that, in whichever direction you look - from horizon to horizon - is pure, untamed Kruger.
 Unspoiled natural African bushveld.
 It certainly adds a new perspective on life.